 - Privacy reports: Google, Facebook and other services offer tools to download your data and view the extent of your online presence.

-Online accounts and services
+Online Accounts and Services

 - Delete unused accounts: Deactivate and delete accounts you no longer use.
 Don't forget to unsubscribe from newsletters and notifications.

-Search engine
+Search engines

-- Content Removal Forms: Google, Bing and other search engines offer forms to request the removal of links to pages containing your personal information.
+- Content removal forms: Google, Bing and other search engines offer forms to request the removal of links to pages containing your personal information.

 3. Tools and resources to support you